Naples History

 In the fall of 1796 a large panther was shot by Benjamin Clark in Tannery Gully.
 Bounties were paid for several years on panthers, wolves, wildcats, rattlesnakes, hawks, owls, blackbirds, woodpeckers, and squirrels.

-In 1794, Canesque, the Indian chief who had moved with his tribe to Squawkee Hill, near Mount Morris, was, at his request, brought back to his beloved Kiandaga (meaning “Between the Hills”) where the whites cared for him until his death and buried him in their cemetery.
+In 1794, Canesque, the Seneca chief who had moved with his tribe to Squawkie Hill, near Mount Morris, was, at his request, brought back to his beloved Kiandaga (meaning “Between the Hills”) where the Whites cared for him until his death and buried him in their cemetery.

 The first doctor was Dr. Thompson Maxwell who came to Naples about 1793.